Tsubasacon: History

-Tsubasacon started as the brainchild of Charleston, West Virginia resident Jeffrey Mace who was originally interested in beginning a statewide anime club.
+Tsubasacon started as the brainchild of Charleston, West Virginia resident who was originally interested in beginning a statewide anime club.
 The decision to abandon a state anime club in favor of an actual anime convention was made after considering that the logistics and participation of periodic club meetings would be less successful as opposed to one large annual gathering.
 The Charleston Anime and Manga Society, Inc. was established soon afterward in order to take care of the business aspects of the convention.
 On February 16, 2004, The Charleston Anime and Manga Society, Inc. made the announcement that Tsubasacon, West Virginia's first ever anime convention, would be taking place later that year in Charleston.

 During the 2005 convention the following year, the attendance dropped from 407 to 227.
 The drop was attributed to many factors by both staff and convention attendees alike.
 The most cited reason was that Tsubasacon was held on Thanksgiving weekend, which conflicted with the schedules of many prospective attendees.
 Other reasons included the admitted lack of promotion by the convention's organizers and a breakdown in the convention's website, preventing the organizers from providing timely information to the public.

 After the 2005 convention, control of Tsubasacon was transferred from the Charleston Anime and Manga Society, Inc. to Tsubasacon, Inc. Because of conflicts with the Charleston Civic Center that resulted from the 2005 convention, Tsubasacon was moved to the Riverfront Ballroom and Conference Center at the Big Sandy Superstore Arena in Huntington, West Virginia.
 The convention was also moved ahead to October 13–15.

 2007 saw the first charity drive by the convention, as attendees were encouraged to bring nonperishable food for the Huntington Area Food Bank.
 Over 170 food items were donated and $51 was raised by the charity event.
 In the following year, Tsubasacon began offering cash prizes for its cosplay contests.

 2015 saw Tsubasacon expand to take over the whole Big Sandy Superstore Arena.

 2018 saw the last year of Tsubasacon being at the Big Sandy Superstore Arena with the announcement of the 2019 Tsubasacon being moved back to the Charleston Civic Center in Charleston, West Virginia.
 Tsubasacon 2020 was cancelled due to the COVID-19 pandemic.